 The string type

-While char is the basic unit of text, in most cases we need to work with longer text strings that contain multiple characters.
+While char is the basic unit of text, in most cases we need to work with longer strings of text, containing multiple characters.
 This is where the string variable type comes into play.

 In many programming languages, a string is simply a collection of chars.
 For example, in C.

-However, to simplify the handling and manipulation of text strings, programming languages generally provide more complex objects designed to work with texts (which are also built around a collection of chars).
+However, to facilitate the handling and manipulation of text strings, programming languages generally provide more complex objects designed to work with text (which are also built around a collection of chars).

-In the languages derived from C, such as C++, C#, or Java, both types, char and string, exist.
-For example, this is how you would create a variable of each type in C#:
+In languages descended from C, such as C++, C# or Java, both types exist, char and string.
+For example, this is how you would create a variable of each type in C#

 char myCharacter = 'A';